daviebadger/books/restructuredtext/restructuredtext.rst

      This is the **second** pagagraph.

-Bulleted lists may be also nested, if the inner lists are surrounded by blank lines and left-aligned with text at the previous line:
+Bulleted lists also may be nested, if inner lists start and end with a blank line, and are left-aligned with text at previous line:

 .. code:: rst